-We are delighted to share a video of our CEO Emma Rowse.
-This video shares updates about the £3m of funding received.
-We leveraged this to develop the voluntary, community and social enterprise (VCSE) sector’s capacity and capability in the Integrated Care System.
+We are delighted to share a video featuring our CEO Emma Rowse.
+This video shares updates about the £3m of funding received to develop the voluntary, community and social enterprise (VCSE) sector’s capacity and capability in the Integrated Care System.

 In this video we talk to Emma about her time so far in post as CEO of Cornwall Voluntary Sector Forum.
 We also find out more about the ICB grant and what has been spent so far.
 Please open the video in YouTube to view in chapters and with subtitles.